 Because of the prevalence of fraud in the healthcare industry, the federal government’s Medicare and Medicaid programs are dubbed “high-risk” programs.
 With the sheer number of claims processed annually in the United States, the federal government often relies on whistleblowers to report fraudulent activity related to healthcare benefits.

-Whether someone is a patient or a healthcare provider being accused of fraud, a Maryland federal healthcare fraud lawyer can work with them to determine a suitable defense plan.
+Whether someone is a patient or a healthcare provider being accused of fraud, a Maryland federal lawyer can work with them to determine a suitable defense plan.
 Their lawyer will be able to investigate the details pertaining to their charges and determine how to mitigate the damage to them or their company.

 The true cost of healthcare fraud is unknown, but estimates show it to be extraordinary.
 Both the FBI and the National Health Care Anti-Fraud Association (NHCAA) say that healthcare fraud costs the country “tens of billions” of dollars each year, and a 2010 CNN Money report said healthcare fraud cost the government and taxpayers $100 billion annually.